Clippers rally in fourth quarter to beat Warriors 109-100 - WHIZ News

+“We put so much energy and stuff in the past two days that I felt we were trying to do the right thing instead of just playing,” said Lou Williams, who added 21 points.
+“We started playing more free and open in the fourth.
+Our energy picked up, we got some stops and the pace picked up.”

-The Warriors had a 93-83 lead going into the final 12 minutes before Los Angeles went on a 21-6 run the first six-plus minutes of the quarter to take control.
-Montrezl Harrell keyed the rally with seven of his 11 points as the Clippers went 8 of 12 from the field and forced the Warriors to go 3 of 11.
+The Warriors had a 83-73 lead going into the final 12 minutes before Los Angeles went on a 14-2 run over the first three-plus minutes to take a 87-85 lead.
+Montrezl Harrell keyed the rally with seven of his 11 points.

-The Clippers defeated the Warriors in two straight games for the first time since 2011.
+Eric Paschall’s jumper tied it at 87 before Williams hit a fadeway 3-pointer with 6:56 remaining to give the Clippers the lead for good.
+Leonard put an exclamation point on the win with a driving dunk with 1:16 remaining to put LA up by six and give it two straight wins over Golden State for the first time since 2011.

+Leonard also had nine rebounds, five assists and three steals.
+He is the first Clippers player to have at least 36 points, nine rebounds, five assists and three steals in a game since Ron Harper in 1994.

 Glenn Robinson III and Omari Spellman scored 17 apiece for Golden State, which has lost its last seven, and Alec Burks added 16.

-Los Angeles led 18-9 with 4:53 remaining in the first quarter before Golden State scored 10 of the next 12 points to tie it at 20 late in the quarter.
+The Warriors had a 53-48 lead at halftime.
 It was tied at 37 when Spellman sank a pair of 3-pointers during a 9-2 Golden State run.
-The spurt allowed the Warriors to take a 53-48 lead at halftime.

-Leonard scored the first nine points during LA’s rally early in the third for a 55-53 lead before Golden State jumped on top again.
+It was tied at 58 early in the third quarter when the Warriors retook control with a 12-4 run that included six points from Burks.
+They would extend their lead to 10 at the end of the third,

 TIP INS

-Warriors: Spellman’s made his first start as a member of the Warriors.
-He started 11 games as a rookie last season with Atlanta. … Alec Burks was 9 of 9 from the line and extended his free throw streak to 35, which is a career high.
+Warriors: Golden State was 8 of 39 on 3-pointers, which is the sixth time this season it has shot under 21% from beyond the arc.
+That already is the most games in Kerr’s six seasons as coach. … Paschall had 12 points and Damion Lee added 10. … Burks was 9 of 9 from the line and extended his free throw streak to 35, which is a career high.
 His previous high was 23 in 2017.

-Clippers: F Paul George did not play after straining his left hamstring during practice on Wednesday.
-It is the second game in the last three that he has missed due to hamstring problems. … Ivica Zubac got his 900th career rebound during the first quarter.
+Clippers: F Paul George did not play after straining his left hamstring during practice Wednesday.
+It is the second game in the last three that he has missed due to hamstring problems. … Patrick Beverley had 12 points and 11 rebounds for his fourth double-double this season. … Ivica Zubac got his 900th career rebound during the first quarter.

 UP NEXT